 I learned working on cars mostly by reading, trying (many times failing) and doing it myself.
 I also got great resources of knowledge from family, although none are mechanic experts.
-Other resources have been various forums on the great web, Youtube and of course and the classic Haynes car manuals (here I still mostly use the torque references and for preparation).
+Other resources have been various forums on the great web and of course and the classic Haynes car manuals if there is one for the particular model.

 If you have questions, large or big, I will do my best to answer them if I can manage.

 Currently working and living in Norway which is my home country, although I also have family from Yorkshire in England.
-Currently working as a development engineer in the Defense industry.
+Currently working as a development engineer in the Defence Industry.
 I have a background with MSc.
 Electrical Engineering and Space Technology from the Technical University of Denmark.

 LinkedIN profile: linkedin.com/in/robinkjernet